TOAST-DOCS/TOAST-Cloud/en/resource-policy.md

 ### Resource Provision Policy for Network Interface Service
 Resource usage is calculated by the project, and the Resource Provision Policy is applied for each region.
+Network Interface console also displays resources other than user projects, and the resources are not included in the amount.

 |Resource | Criteria | Default Amount | Adjustable or Not | Maximum Amount |
 |----|----|----|----|----|